shubhshar/SimpleReactReduxExample/README.md

-# SimpleReactReduxExample Created with CodeSandbox
+# SimpleReactReduxExample Created(Counter Redux) with CodeSandbox

 understanding redux and connecting it with react application simplified